I-Lovell/Quizbook/README.md

 - A frontend React App
 - A backend api Go server

-These two applications communicates through HTTP requests, passing JSON data between each other, and need to be run separately.
+These two applications communicates through HTTP requests, passing JSON data
+between each other, and need to be run separately.

-The frontend React app uses:
+The libraries we added to the frontend React app are:
-- `react-router`
-- `react-router-dom`
-- `react-type-animation`
+- `react-type-animation` for custom type animations
-- `vite`
-- `es-lint`
-- `vitest`
-- `zod`
+- `react-web-hooks` for simplifying React feature
+- `zod` for input validation ( when logging in, creating a password etc.)

-The backend Go app uses:
+The libraries we added to the backend Go app are:

-`postgreSQL` for our database
+- `bcrypt` for password hashing in the database

+Our database uses:
+- `postgreSQL`

 ### Features